 Introduction

 Crisis management (CM) is getting more and more attention worldwide.
 Different tools and solutions have been developed, but the interoperability between these applications is still project-specific and needs to be enhanced in order to handle crisis situations with various aspects (e.g. rescue procedure, vehicle routing, crowd evacuation, flood prediction) in a complete manner.
-To facilitate efficient and effective CM-training, trials and tests the EU-funded project Driver+ has developed an open source cloud-based test-bed, based on the distributed messaging platform Apache Kafka (Driver+, Driving Innovation in Crisis Management for European Resilience, 2019).
+To facilitate efficient and effective CM-training, trials and tests the EU-funded project Driver+ has developed an open source cloud-based test-bed, based on the distributed messaging platform Apache Kafka (Driver+, Driver+ project, 2019).
 Different solutions and simulators were successfully connected to this test-bed in order to meet the needs of proposed training and experiments.

 In addition to develop a pan-European test-bed for crisis management Driver+ also aims at capability development, emerging a portfolio of solutions and building a shared understanding in crisis management across Europe.
 To carry out these objectives, four trials have been planned and executed in Poland, France, Austria and Netherlands respectively.
 Different solutions and simulators are tested according to the corresponding trial goals.
 Moreover, the annual Innovation for Crisis Management (I4CM) event takes place for knowledge/experience dissemination and sharing and addressing different crisis management issues.

 This paper aims to integrate three traffic/visualization-related simulators for establishing a common simulation environment, so that different issues of crisis incidents, e.g. crowd evacuation issue and vehicle routing issue, can be taken into account for trials and exercises.
+The simulated travel durations of proposed route alternatives, the simulated accessibility information of selected/affected areas, the simulated evacuation times and so on can also be used to support the decision-making process of crisis management.
 In Section 2, the Driver+ test-bed, the concept to couple the simulators are firstly introduced.
 The adopted simulators and their main functions related to the test-bed will then be explained.
 After that, the applied scenario for testing/demonstrating the coupling work is described in Section 3.
 The respective action plan is clarified and illustrated afterwards.
 In the end, the conclusion is made and the planned work in the next phase is presented.

 Test-bed and simulators